Bloomz Blog

 Sometimes students have strong emotions that feel bad and end with yelling, hitting, or breaking things.
 Mindful students learn to create space between the emotion and the reaction.
 Sometimes just labeling the emotion can give enough space to start feeling better.
 Making a decision about how to respond comes next.
 Deep breathing helps students feel calm and move through anger.

-Screen Shot 2017-11-22 at 2.51.08 PMParents are supportive and appreciative for the practice of mindfulness in my classroom.
+Parents are supportive and appreciative for the practice of mindfulness in my classroom.
 Ever since I started acknowledging mindful behaviors on Bloomz parents have been commenting positively.
 I have also learned a great deal about what my students are experiencing on a physical and emotional level.
 This is a critical piece to reaching them academically.

 For more information about mindfulness check out the National Education Association's "Adding Mindfulness to Student Toolboxes".
 Challenge your students to practice gratitude, deep breathing, listening, generosity, and mindfulness.
-Add these practices to your behavior award system on Bloomz to facilitate emotional intelligence in your classroom.
+Add these practices to your behavior award system on Bloomz parent teacher app to facilitate emotional intelligence in your classroom.
 Please share your experiences with mindfulness in your classroom in the comment section below.

 Topics:BehaviorTipsGuest PostBehavior TrackingTips & TricksMindfulness